yujuan-zhang/feature-representation-for-LLMs/Model/mean_DNN_linear_inference/README.md

    ```

    When running this script, the system will prompt whether to use an ESM2 model "local" or "download".
 If choosing 'local', you need to pre-download the ESM2 model from Hugging Face and place it in the `mean_DNN_linear_inference\data\local_model` path (this is where [details](https://github.com/yujuan-zhang/feature-representation-for-LLMs/tree/main/Model/mean_DNN_linear_inference/data/local_model#file-description) about the required files are provided).
 If selecting 'download', the script will automatically connect to the ESM2 model hosted on Hugging Face (not recommended if network conditions are poor).

+We ran into an issue while signing you in, please take a break and try again soon.